 Having a well-crafted LinkedIn profile is crucial and has essentially become the modern-day business card.
 It’s useful because if you’re looking for a job, recruiters and employers can find you.
 It can also help sales professionals with prospecting and networking.
+Let’s dive into the importance of your LinkedIn profile and things you should consider when completing your profile.

 Consistency is very important when it comes to the content in your LinkedIn profile.
 You want to make certain that everything aligns with you personally and professionally.
 If you’re searching for a job your LinkedIn profile and resume should be consistent in content.
-Keep in mind, recruiters, employers, and clients check your social media platforms so any inconsistencies found through those pages may also raise questions regarding the legitimacy of the content you put out.
+Keep in mind, that recruiters, employers, and clients check your social media platforms so any inconsistencies found through those pages may also raise questions regarding the legitimacy of the content you put out.
 Here are some tips to consider:

 - Ensure your LinkedIn profile picture is professional and not too personal.
 It’s best to avoid using pictures with your family, pets, or friends.
 The goal is to have the picture reflect you and your current role.